IBE160/SG-Gruppe-13/docs/fase-2-plan/epics.md

 **Goal:** Establish the core technical infrastructure and deliver the simplest possible end-to-end user experience.
 This provides a working skeleton of the application that can be built upon in subsequent epics.

-*   **Story 1.1:** As a developer, I want to set up a basic, deployable application skeleton, so that we have a working foundation for all future features.
+*   **Story 1.1:** As a student, I want to access a deployed application and see a "Hello World" message from the backend, so that I know the core system is operational.
     *   **Acceptance Criteria:**
-        1. A Next.js frontend project is initialized.
-        2. A FastAPI backend project is initialized.
-        3. A database is provisioned.
-        4. The frontend and backend are connected and can exchange a simple "hello world" message.
+        1. A frontend and backend are initialized, connected, and deployed to a public URL.
-        5. The entire application is deployed and accessible via a public URL.
+        2. When I navigate to the application's public URL, I see a "Hello World" message originating from the backend.
+        3. The application includes a provisioned database, ready for future data integration.

 *   **Story 1.2:** As a student, I want to see a single page with an input field and receive a hardcoded response, so that I can see the most basic chat functionality working.
     *   **Acceptance Criteria:**